-The PE Department consists of six PE teachers.
-The school has been awarded the School Games mark for the past three years.
-The Team Leader provides vision, strategic direction and ensures that all pupils make outstanding progress.
+The PE Department consists of seven PE teachers.
+The school has been awarded the School Games Gold Award for the past three years.
+The Team Leader provides vision, strategic direction and ensures that all students make outstanding progress.

 Department Overarching Aim